 And when you do push on, the Ceed’s tidy handling and well-sorted chassis come to light, with a keen turn in and minimal body roll.
 There’s some understeer to contend with if you push too hard, but that’s not entirely surprising.

 Then there’s that sound.
 It may sound a bit synthesised, but the immediate thought when you start it up is one of surprise and delight.
 You don’t expect this car to be as loud as it is, and we like that.

-And while we like the GT-suitable looks of this range-topper, anything with some kind of sporty pretentions could always look a bit meatier and get away with it.
+But while we like the GT-suitable looks of this range-topper, anything with some kind of sporty pretensions could always look a bit meatier and get away with it.
 Still, Kia has managed to make a well-balanced car that’s very much deserving of that GT badge on the boot.

 On the flipside, the Ceed does come loaded to the roof with kit that the i30 doesn’t offer.

 Kia Ceed: verdict